keu/docs/astro/add-user.md

 :::info

-If your organization integrated an [external Identity Provider (IdP)](configure-idp.md) such as Okta or Azure AD, skip this step and instead invite your user to Astro via your IDP's own user management system.
+If your organization integrated an [external Identity Provider (IdP)](configure-idp.md) such as Okta or Azure AD, invite your user to Astro via your IDP's own user management system.

 :::